claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 * Proper authentication systems
 * Proper blocking systems
+* Considering local attackers when designing sensitive apps
+* Plausible deniability for sensitive apps

 # Recommendations that do not work

-* Disconneting or ceasing the use of technology
+* Disconnecting or ceasing the use of technology

 # Security Considerations